-Blue Rock reservoir is the primary storage for the Latrobe System.
-Water from Blue Rock reservoir is primarily used for electricity generation in the Latrobe Valley coal fire power plants.
-It also supplies Gippsland Water with water for urban supply to towns in the LatrobeValley and secures entitlements for licensed river diverters along the Latrobe River.
+Blue Rock Reservoir is the primary storage for the Latrobe System.
+Water from Blue Rock Reservoir is primarily used for electricity generation in the Latrobe Valley coal fire power plants.
+It also supplies Gippsland Water with water for urban supply to towns in the Latrobe Valley and secures entitlements for licensed river diverters along the Latrobe River.

-Last year Blue Rock reservoir held at or around 100% capacity for the entire year.
-This hascontinued into the current season.
-Our dams have little air space to mitigate the minor and major flooding caused by the high rainfall and wet catchment.
+Last year Blue Rock Reservoir held at or around 100% capacity for the entire year.
+This has continued into the current season.
+Our dams have little air space to mitigate the minor to major flooding caused by the high rainfall and wet catchment.

-The BOM outlook suggests central Gippsland will have above average rainfall along with above average temperatures through to January.
-This in conjunction with an already wet catchment is likely to result in median to high flows.
+The BOM outlook suggests Central Gippsland will have above average rainfall along with above average temperatures through to January.
+In conjunction with an already wet catchment, this is likely to result in median to high flows.

-Blue Rock reservoir is likely to hold or slightly decline over summer and will quickly refill with winter/autumn rains.
-Blue Rock reservoir has filled in seven out of the last 10 years which indicates it is a reliable resource.
+Blue Rock Reservoir is likely to hold or slightly decline over summer and will quickly refill with winter/autumn rains, having filled in eight out of the last 10 years.

-All entitlements will be able to be met, including supplementation of unregulated licences in the lower Latrobe River.
+All entitlements including both the regulated and unregulated systems will be able to be met, including supplementation of unregulated licences in the lower Latrobe River.
 Latrobe River irrigators may seek access to additional water if their share of Blue Rock storage or run of river flows is less than their demand.
-Additional water may become available from drought storage, seasonal allocation, or transfer of entitlements.
+In dry conditions Latrobe licence holders are also able to access additional water from the Latrobe Reserve (drought reserve) or via trade with other licence holders.